carlignn/carlgaspar-nostyleplease/content/projects/carldsscom-custom-collectible-cards.md

 ##

-I've created Carldss as a token/reward for our basketball players in our [REC LEAGUE](/posts/i-was-an-announcer-today). carldss.com is a custom designed card for games/leagues with the players’ information, stats, their league, player images, and more.
+I've created carldss.com as an award for the basketball players of our [REC LEAGUE](/posts/i-was-an-announcer-today).
+It is a custom designed card for leagues with the players’ information, stats, their league, player images, and more.
+Promoting gratification and accomplishment on the efforts of the players.

 I'm hoping to reach more leagues.
 Reach out to any of the socials on the [OFFICIAL WEBSITE](/carldsscom) if you want one.